MicrosoftDocs/dataexplorer-docs/data-explorer/data-profile.md

 # Access the data profile of a table

 The data profile feature in the Azure Data Explorer web UI provides a fast way to gain insights into the data within your tables.

-When you open a data profile, a time chart illustrates the records ingested over time or the distribution of data based on a specified datetime field.
-The data profile provides quick access to column names, types, essential statistics, and top values within each column.
+It includes a time chart depicting data distribution based on a specified datetime field, along with clear access to column statistics and top values.

-This article guides you through the process of accessing and interpreting the data profile of a table.

 ## Prerequisites